 People have this negative image of an addict or alcoholic as someone living under a bridge, homeless, no family, no nothing.
 Yet, there I was – successful, with a master’s degree, married, a son in pre-school – everything looking great on the outside – and on the inside I was miserable, defeated and hiding the fact that I was a raging alcoholic.
 I could have been your neighbor, your sister, or your best friend.
 I could be anyone you needed me to be as long as you didn’t know about my secret relationship with alcohol.
 As an alcoholic, I was full of shame and guilt and felt like I had no other option than to continue drinking.
 I was scared to admit that I was struggling and needed help.
 This didn’t make me a bad person, it just meant that I was sick and couldn’t try to fix myself with alcohol any longer.
 It took me three rounds of treatment and several relapses before I found sobriety and recovery.
 Today I share my experience of relapse and recovery because it gives other people hope that there is life after addiction.

-I grew up in New Jersey in an upper middle-class family and had a happy and loving upbringing.
+I grew up in New Jersey in an upper-middle-class family and had a happy and loving upbringing.
 Addiction and alcoholism were not part of my childhood, so I had no idea what I was dealing with when it became part of my life.
-My drinking started in college, where the culture was to study hard during the week and party hard on the weekends.
-During that time, I sensed I might have a problem with alcohol, but everyone else at my school was drinking in a similar way and justifying my behaviors was easy.
+The steps of alcoholism started in college, where the culture was to study hard during the week and party hard on the weekends.
+During that time, I sensed I might have a problem with alcohol, but everyone else at my school was drinking in a similar way, and justifying my behaviors was easy.

 Once I graduated college and got married, I realized that while my friends had curbed their drinking, my drinking continued to escalate.
 So, with the support of my family, I stopped drinking for seven years – cold turkey.
 Looking back, I realize that this period of abstinence wasn’t really recovery because I hadn’t dealt with any of the underlying issues driving my addiction.
 I just didn’t drink and focused on my family and career.